psthomas/psthomas.github.io/_posts/2016-11-20-social-services.md

 This version of the regression doesn't take the natural log of any of the variables.
 Only GDP per capita is significant, with neither social or health expenditures significant at the 5% level.
 In this case, the coefficient units are DALY/100,000 USD, which are pretty similar to a [common](https://en.wikipedia.org/wiki/Disability-adjusted_life_year) cost effectiveness measure in the field of healthcare economics.

 The US government does not specifically put a monetary value on a year of life but, informally, the limit is probably in the 50,000-100,000 USD range [6,7].
 So, if this regression is correct and the relationship is causative, increasing GDP isn't a very cost effective health intervention (100,000 USD/0.195 DALY =  512,820 USD /DALY).
 I'll have to think a little more about what this unit actually means, though, because I don't think it has the same meaning as one in a public health context where a budget is being allocated based on cost effectiveness (the increase in GDP isn't really being "spent" on direct care).
-In addition, there are probably [declining marginal health returns](https://en.wikipedia.org/wiki/Preston_curve) from GDP increases, so maybe the log-log regression I do above provides a better picture of the relationship after all.
+In addition, there are probably [declining marginal health returns](https://en.wikipedia.org/wiki/Preston_curve) from GDP increases, so maybe the log regression I do above provides a better picture of the relationship after all.